What can you expect from your REALTORⓇ

 Customers want to know that they matter.
 It’s important to understand their differences and what’s important to them, and not to dismiss it when it’s not in alignment with what matters to us personally.
 It’s not that we have to adopt their concerns but rather, we must simply understand their concerns; imagine walking in their shoes.

 #1 – #7 culminates and gets us here to that of being trustworthy.
 You will be trusted as the local Real Estate expert if you’re able to demonstrate that you know your stuff as explained in the above points.
 Delivering on what you say you’re going to do is huge.
 Customers don’t like to hear lip service, but rather to put your money where your mouth is.
 My motto: Real Estate promises delivered.
 It I tell you something, the only way you’ll trust me is if I carry it out.

 Online reviews are a great way in which to demonstrate trustworthiness too.
 There is nothing greater than a prior customer’s story of how you serviced their Real Estate needs.
 It’s critical that Realtors are able to demonstrate value; they need to be of value to their customers otherwise, why should they hire a Realtor?

 “ Strive not to be a success, but rather to be of value”

 – Albert Einstein

-Real Estate article written by Lynn Pineda, a licensed Southeast Florida Real Estate Agent for 9 years serving Coral Springs Florida and surrounding Southeast Florida.
-Keller Williams Coral Springs Realty.
-July 24, 2014.
+Real Estate article written by Lynn Pineda, a licensed Southeast Florida Real Estate Agent since 2005 serving Boca Raton to Coral Springs Florida and surrounding Southeast Florida. eXp Realty.
 Real Estate Promises Delivered.
 Call Lynn at 954-464-1100 if you need to sell or buy your Southeast Florida home.

 Please share this article if you enjoyed it!
 7 Tricks to Expect from your Realtor